shellphish/ictf-website/index.md

 * The winner of the high school iCTF competition was team `where's my pwnthic cakes` from Çorlu Arif Nihat Asya Anadolu Lisesi (Turkey).
 The full scoreboard is available [here](archive/iCTF_2023/iCTF2023_highschool_scoreboard.png)
 * The winner of the undergraduate iCTF competition was team `b01lers` from Purdue University (USA).
 The full scoreboard is available [here](archive/iCTF_2023/iCTF2023_undergraduate_scoreboard.png)

+The iCTF 2024 competition was, once again, sponsored by the [ACTION NSF AI Institute](https://action.ucsb.edu), and was organized by [Shellphish](https://www.shellphish.net) and the [UCSB Women in Computer Science group](https://wics-ucsb.github.io/).

+The winner of the High School track was the team `we lost` from Dos Pueblos High School ($3,000 Prize).
+Second place went to `Touch Grass` from Panther Creek High School ($2,000 Prize).
+Third place went to `95th/Dan Ryan (CTA Red Kube)` from University of Chicago Laboratory Schools ($1,000 Prize).
+The full scoreboard is available [here](archive/iCTF_2024/iCTF_High_2024_Scoreboard.png).

+The winner of the Undergraduate track was the team `Hack_of_all_trades` from UCSB, followed by `Shomiti`, from Bangladesh University of Engineering and Technology, and `broccoli cheddar soup` from UCSB and ASU.
+The full scoreboard is available [here](archive/iCTF_2024/iCTF_Under_2024_Scoreboard.png).

 Publications
 ------------